About The Orchard House

 Guests are greeted at The Orchard House in the open-plan living and dining room, where they can recline on soft, comfortable sofas with a welcome drink looking out towards the garden with bi-fold doors and windows opening onto the tropical surrounds.
 The dining area, with its circular table for six, is a perfect location central to the large room where guests can enjoy dining whilst admiring the detail that has gone into making this home so special.

 A step down from the living and dining room is the fan-cooled Big Room, with vaulted ceilings under a thatched roof.
 Rich oriental carpets add colour to the dark hardwood floors and pastel walls, while vases of silk English roses add to the country cottage feel.
 Floor-to-ceiling bookcases line one wall, while paintings, drawings, photographs, prints and artefacts line the other.
-Plump sofas with soft cushions surround a huge coffee table laden with books (some published by the owner), and an antique cabinet hides a satellite TV with DVD player and Bose iPod dock for entertainment.
+Plump sofas with soft cushions surround a huge coffee table laden with books (some published by the owner.
 A round dining table for four is just the spot for high tea.
 French doors open out onto the gardens and a patio furnished with an eight-seater dining shaded by umbrellas

 The air-conditioned media room can be accessed from the entrance hall, kitchen and garden.
-A pastel blue chaise sofa compliments the hand-painted white cement tiles, turquoise cupboards with stained-glass windows and pink-striped curtains.
+A large L shaped sofa compliments the hand-painted white cement tiles, cupboards with stained-glass windows and striped curtains.
 Here guests can enjoy a movie on the large flat-screen satellite TV with DVD player.
-Equipped with Karaoke machine and numerous toys – even a dining table with vinyl tablecloth for messy eaters – this room doubles admirably as a children’s playroom.
+Equipped with full sized Table tennis, Karaoke machine and numerous toys – this room provides hours of entertainment for both children and adults.

 On the top floor of the main house is the air-conditioned library.
 Furnished with two leather armchairs, a wooden desk and a large daybed, this room offers the best views in the house.
 A small balcony furnished with a wicker chair is strategically placed to catch the sun’s rays.